Belltown preservation group wants Seattle’s pink neon elephant saved on site, not in a museum

 The first victory in the elephant scuffle seems to have gone to the preservationists: The city Department of Construction and Inspections turned down Clise’s request for a simple permit Tuesday, bumping the application into the queue for full-blown demolition projects.
 A spokesperson did not immediately respond to a question about whether the department is considering submitting the elephant sign for landmark consideration.

-The value of the property could fall if the city’s Landmarks Preservation Board rules the elephant sign must stay where it is, because developers would have to accommodate the sign in their plans, Hall acnowledged.
+The value of the property could fall if the city’s Landmarks Preservation Board rules the elephant sign must stay where it is, because developers would have to accommodate the sign in their plans, Hall acknowledged.
 Still, he said he hopes Clise doesn’t see it that way.

 “It could be an asset.
 It’s a little funky.
 It’s a little outside the norm,” he said.
 “It’s not beautiful architecture, it’s a piece of classic Americana.
 It’s a visual oasis.”